AureDeva17/TooDeePlatformer/README.md

 ## What is this

-This project is a C# Windows Forms Mario Maker like editor that I made and redid during my first and second years at the ETML (École Technique des Métiers de Lausanne) in 2021.
+This project is a C# .NET Windows Forms Mario Maker like editor that I made and re-did during my first and second years at the ETML (École Technique des Métiers de Lausanne) in 2021.

 Unfortunaly, the driver to play the created levels was never created.